Larry Bird: Personal life

 In 1975, Bird married Janet Condra.
 They remained married for less than a year.
 Following an attempted reconciliation, Bird and Condra had a daughter, Corrie, in 1977.

 Bird married Dinah Mattingly in 1989.
-They have two adopted children, Conner and Mariah.
+They have two adopted children: Conner and Mariah.
+That same year, Bird released his autobiography Drive: The Story of My Life, which he co-wrote alongside Bob Ryan.
+The book recounts his life up until that point, touching upon his childhood, his father's alcoholism and suicide, his first marriage along with his triumphs on the court, and stories about teammates.

 During his professional career with the Celtics, Bird lived in the Boston suburb of Brookline, Massachusetts.